 Inhaling radon in the open air is not something you should be worried about as this is not a health risk.
 However, when radon gas finds its way into a property through then this is where there are potential health risks.

 Radon is measured in Becquerels and the target level for a property is to be below 100 Becquerels.
-The reason why certain areas have chances of having high levels of radon is down to the geology of the area.
+The reason why certain areas have chances of having high radon levels is down to the geology of the area.
 An example of this is the South West which has large amounts of granite.

 Should I Test my Property for Radon?

 You may think that if you look at the radon map and you see that you are living in one of the areas where the radon potential is low that your property is safe from radon.
 This is not the case.
 It is impossible to know if you are living in a radon affected area without first having a radon test carried out.
-You can purchase radon test kits online from our very own Radon Shop.
+You can purchase a radon test kit online from our very own Radon Shop.

 Dependent upon the degree of urgency required in needing to know test results we have two test kits available: 3 month test kit or 10 day radon test kit.
 A 10 day radon detector is usually purchased if you are looking to sell or buy a house where a speedy turnaround is required.
 A 3 month radon detector can provide more accurate results as it is over a longer period of time.